π Aravalli Hills Under Threat? ⚖️ Supreme Court 100-Metre Rule Explained & Environmental Impact #ImaginationOfScience

 - Mining and quarrying

-- Real estate and infrastructure projects
+- Real estate expansion

 - Deforestation and land-use change